-The Great Communities Collaborative Funders Network is comprised of community, local, and national foundations that provide long-term vision, strategic direction, and priority-setting for GCC.
+The Great Communities Collaborative is overseen by a Funders Network, comprised of community, local, and national foundations that provide long-term vision, strategic direction, and priority-setting for GCC.
 The Funders Network also works to broaden the role of foundations in systems change around transportation, transit-oriented development, housing, and community development funding.

 - Silicon Valley Community Foundation (Co-Chair)

 - Strong Prosperous and Resilient Communities Challenge (SPARCC)*

 *SPARCC is a national three-year, $90 million initiative.
 GCC’s SPARCC work is a collaborative effort between GCC, the 6 Wins for Social Equity Network (6 Wins), and the Bay Area Regional Health Inequities Initiative (BARHII).

 Ricardo G. Huerta Niño, Senior Initiative Officer